fraenki/f-upgrade/README.md

 Although f-upgrade is new software, the concept behind it was already used in server fleets in the early 2010s with great success.

+Note that there is also a [Puppet module available](https://forge.puppet.com/modules/fraenki/f_upgrade/readme).

 ## Requirements

 Performing unattended operating system upgrades is not impossible.
 However, the following requirements should be considered before attempting an upgrade: